jamescarter-le/OrleansEventStoreProvider/README.md

 - Json
 - MsgPack

-## Not Implemented Features
+## Not Yet Implemented Features
 - The use of an Orleans StreamGuid has no effect.
-- Pushing of events to EventStore through a Subscription (OnNext).
-- Reading of streams - meaning you are not currently able to read from the Start or any Position in a Stream.
+- Subscribing at a point to a Stream - meaning you are not currently able to read from the Start or any Position in a Stream.

 ## Configuration